digitranslab/fwego/docs/development/running-the-dev-environment.md

 - [docker's cli reference](https://docs.docker.com/engine/reference/run/)
 - [docker composes reference](https://docs.docker.com/compose/)

-## Baserow further reading
+## Fwego further reading

-- See [introduction](../technical/introduction.md) for more details on Baserow's architecture.
+- See [introduction](../technical/introduction.md) for more details on Fwego's architecture.
-- See [baserow docker api](../technical/baserow-docker-api.md) for more detail on how Baserow's docker setup can be used and configured.
+- See [fwego docker api](../technical/fwego-docker-api.md) for more detail on how Fwego's docker setup can be used and configured.
 - See [dev.sh](dev_sh.md) for further detail on what dev.sh does and why